Jack Reinheimer: Baltimore Orioles

 On November 2, 2018, Reinheimer was claimed off waivers by the Chicago Cubs.
 On November 20, he was claimed by the Texas Rangers.
 On January 28, 2019, Reinheimer was claimed yet again, this time by the Baltimore Orioles.
 On February 7, Reinheimer was designated for assignment following the signing of Nate Karns.
 He cleared waivers and was sent outright to the Triple-A Norfolk Tides on February 14.
 In 106 games for Norfolk, Reinheimer batted .246/.323/.336 with 4 home runs, 31 RBI, and 12 stolen bases.
 He became a free agent following the season on November 4.

 Minnesota Twins

 On December 20, 2019, Reinheimer signed a minor league deal with the Minnesota Twins.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Reinheimer was released by the Twins organization on September 4, 2020.

 Seattle Mariners (second stint)

-On February 1, 2021, Reinheimer signed a minor league deal with an invitation to Spring Training with his original team, the Seattle Mariners.
-He elected free agency following the season on November 7.
+On February 1, 2021, Reinheimer signed a minor league contract with an invitation to Spring Training with his original team, the Seattle Mariners.
+He made 91 appearances for the Triple-A Tacoma Rainiers, batting .242/.311/.330 with four home runs, 34 RBI, and 18 stolen bases.
+Reinheimer elected free agency following the season on November 7.